tejasmanohar/old-site/README.md

 ## Design

-If you decided to fork, please create your own design, don't use mine.
+If you decided to fork, please create your own design, not mine.
 I don't want to see fifty other sites that look the same as mine.
 Thanks for understanding!